hjyi2027/jun-yi-math-research/projects/taylor-series.md

 # Taylor Series and Convergence

+This project explores how Taylor series can be used to approximate functions, how convergence works, and where Taylor approximation succeed or fail.

 ## 1. Introduction
 Brief explanation of what a Taylor series is and why it's important.